Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

-The cohomology modules of the lifted complex can now be identified in view of \thmref{thm:hodge_like_lifted_complexDIntro}.
+The cohomology modules of the lifted complex can now be identified in view of \thmref{thm:hodge_like_lifted_complexDIntro}, yielding the ones in \eqref{eq:exterior_cohomology} (again, after relabeling $\alpha$ and $k$).
 In particular, for $\alpha = 0$, since $\dU = \nabla$ on zero forms and $\PtD = |_{\partial M}$ is the restriction to the boundary:

 which is the (trivial) space of all $\nabla$-parallel fields vanishing at the boundary.